ayonli/js-magic/README.md

 This package also provides symbols according to the magic method names (`__get`, `__set`, `__has`, `__delete`, `__invoke`), you can use them if you want to hide the methods from IDE IntelliSence, but gernally they are not common used.
-And you've already seen that in the example all the magic methods are defined as `protected`, so they will not be seen outside the class and its siblings.

 ## Supported Environments